10 Best Blogging Platforms In 2025 (Free & Paid)

 Blogger makes it easy for users to get online without spending money.
 It’s free of charge.

-6. Ghost (Best for Bloggers Looking for a Next-gen Blogging Platform)
+6. Ghost (Best For Bloggers Looking For A Next-gen Blogging Platform)

 After a successful Kickstarter campaign in 2013, Ghost was founded as a blogging platform in 2013.
 The software is designed specifically for journalists and bloggers, taking a minimalist approach to content management.